Performance Opportunities

 Scheduling

-By changing to a format where students record video of themselves in place of other performance opportunities, it allows students to have as many or few performance opportunities as they wish.
+By changing to a format where students record video of themselves, it allows students to have as many or few performance opportunities as they wish.
+Most importantly, this removes scheduling barriers for students.

 Back to Top